 - Preheat oven to 425F; butter and flour a muffin tray (or line it with paper liners).

 - Whisk together the flour, cornmeal, baking powder, baking soda, salt, and sugar in a medium bowl.

-- Stir together the creamed corn, eggs, buttermilk, and oil in a large bowl; gradually stir the dry ingredients into the wet, being careful not to over-mix.
+- Stir together the creamed corn, eggs, milk, and oil in a large bowl.

-- Let the batter sit for 5 minutes, then fill each muffin well about ¾ full.
+- Gradually stir the dry ingredients into the wet, being careful not to over-mix.
+Let the batter sit for 5 minutes, then fill each muffin well about 3/4 full.